 Our Board held four regular, quarterly meetings, one annual meeting and five special meetings during fiscal year 2012.
-During fiscal year 2012, each director attended at least 75% of the aggregate number of meetings of the Board and its committees on which such director served.
+During fiscal year 2012, each director (other than Ms. Lesjak, who was appointed in 2013) attended at least 75% of the aggregate number of meetings of the Board and its committees on which such director served.
 Our independent directors held four executive sessions during regular, quarterly meetings without management present during fiscal year 2012.